 Bloodworth’s time, however, is spent not hanging with hip rappers but instead holed up in his studio near Gainesville, Florida.
 “A photorealist painting in the size I create them – four feet by five feet – can take me over two months to complete,” he says.
 “But it is a labor of love.”

-If you don’t live near one of these galleries, you can click here to purchase.
+If you don’t live near one of the galleries listed, you can click here to view items available for purchase.